 If the member retires at age 67 or older, he/she will receive a pension increase of 3% or one-half of the Consumer Price Index for the preceding calendar year, whichever is less, every year on January 1, following the first full year of retirement.
-The salary limits for calendar year 2015 and 2014 are \$111,572 and \$110,631, respectively.
+The salary limits for calendar year 2016 is \$111,572.

-If the member retires before age 67 with a reduced retirement benefit, he/she will receive a pension increase of 3% or one-half of the Consumer Price Index for the preceding calendar year, whichever is less, every January 1 after the member turns age 67 and has been retired at least one full year.
-These pension increases are not limited by the 75% maximum
+If the member retires before age 67 with a reduced retirement benefit, he/she will receive a pension increase of 3% or 1/2 of the Consumer Price Index for the preceding calendar year, whichever is less, every January 1 after the member turns age 67 and has been retired at least one full year.
+These pension increases are not limited by the 75% maximum.

 Additionally, the Plan provides an alternative retirement formula for State employees in high-risk jobs, such as State policemen, fire fighters, and security employees.
 Employees qualifying for benefits under the alternative formula may retire at an earlier age depending on membership in Tier 1 or Tier 2.
 The retirement formula is 2.5% for each year of covered service and 3.0% for each year of non-covered service.
-The maximum retirement annuity payable is 80% of final average compensation as calculated under the alternative formula.

 SERS also provides occupational and nonoccupational (including temporary) disability benefits.
 To be eligible for nonoccupational (including temporary) disability benefits, an employee must have at least eighteen months of credited service to the System.
-The nonoccupational (including temporary) disability benefit is equal to 50% of the monthly rate of compensation of the employee on the date of removal from the payroll.
+The nonoccupational (including temporary) disability benefit is equal to 50% of the average rate of compensation of the employee on the date of removal from the payroll.
 Occupational disability benefits are provided when the member becomes disabled as a direct result of injuries or diseases arising out of and in the course of State employment.
-The monthly benefit is equal to 75% of the monthly rate of compensation on the date of removal from the payroll.
+The monthly benefit is equal to 75% of the average rate of compensation on the date of removal from the payroll.
 This benefit amount is reduced by Workers' Compensation or payments under the Occupational Diseases Act.